What's Wrong with America and How to Fix it:

 If you think that healthcare reform is something new, you're mistaken.
 People have been trying to fix it for well over a century, now.
 One of the more note-worthy events happened in 1912, when Theodore Roosevelt started the Progressive Party, or Bull Moose Party, and they wanted to dissolve the unholy alliance between corrupt business and corrupt politics.
 Sound familiar to what's in the news, lately? ;-) Added to this are the facts that many politicians don't hide their involvement with corporations, and are frequently seen flying on corporate-owned jets landing at private airfields.

 Each time a healthcare reform is attempted, the greedy people who make billions out of denying people life-saving medicine and treatments (while charging them all they can get away with), start smear campaigns using whatever will inspire the most fear in people.
 In the old days, they claimed it was a step towards socialism, communism, fascism, et cetera.
 The latest fear tactics by those who oppose healthcare reform is the thought of death panels, where people would have the right of life or death over the sick.
-These scare tactics of course, are easily seen through by many people who are oft-times reminded of similar behavior by grade school bullies (and those adults who never matured beyond that) who call others names which they believed that other people thought about them, because the health insurance companies and HMOs are doing the exact same thing that they're trying to scare other people into believing will happen to them if we get a universal healthcare program, deciding who lives and who dies, by denying the sick what they need to get well, by claiming that they are experimental procedures despite the fact that doctors have been doing them for decades with great success.
+These scare tactics of course, are easily seen through by many people who are oft-times reminded of similar behavior by grade school bullies (and those adults who never matured beyond that) who call others names which they believed that other people thought about them, because the health insurance companies and HMOs are doing the exact same thing that they're trying to scare other people into believing will happen to them if they get a universal healthcare program, deciding who lives and who dies, by denying the sick what they need to get well, by claiming that they are experimental procedures despite the fact that doctors have been doing them for decades with great success.

 Healthcare in America costs more than any other major country in the world, yet the American healthcare system is ranked only 37 by the World Health Organization.
 Obviously, we're not getting our money's worth!

 According to a recent survey, the majority of the people want a public option, and the majority of physicians want a public option as well.
 Most physicians want a public healthcare plan because it's far easier to deal with only one agency than multiple healthcare insurers, and, they're already used to working with programs such as Medicare and Medicaid.
-The AMA, which is opposing the public option, represents only about 1/3 of the physicians, and, in all likelihood, don't speak for every physician in the AMA.
+The AMA, which is opposing the public option, represents only about 1/3 of the physicians, and, in all likelihood, doesn't speak for every physician in the AMA.
 Are all the members of Congress and Senate truly serving the will of the people when they vote against the public option, when the majority of the people want and need it?
 Do their oaths and the Constitution of the United States mean anything to them at all, or do they only follow the orders given to them by the lobbyists and big business?

 If they need more money to pay for such things, they can stop spending money for things like adding more sand to beaches.
 Seriously, which is more important, having universal healthcare or a public health plan that won't cost you a lot of money in premiums and won't drop you and will cover pre-existing condtions, or things like adding more sand to beaches?
 They can also stop bailing out failing banks and other companies over and over again.
-As if that had to be said . . .
+As if that needed to be said . . .
 Why do taxpayers have to give money to big business when their companies fail, while we're forced to do with less for ourselves, and our children, and can't even get affordable and reliable healthcare?

 If the politicians screw us over and don't let us have universal healthcare . . .